bltnynk/blttest.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include reinforcement learning, data-driven control, meta-learning, and self-modeling.
 bio: I am a master's student in computer science at EPFL, and a research assistant at the MLBio Lab.
-I am interested in data-driven control, (mechanistic) interpretability, meta-learning, reasoning, sentient AI, and machine consciousness.
+I am interested in representation learning, (mechanistic) interpretability, meta-learning, reasoning, test-time training, and machine consciousness.

 # Interests to show in About widget
 interests: